GSA/grace-inventory/README.md

 **Unit/Integration Tests:** [![CircleCI](https://circleci.com/gh/GSA/grace-inventory-tests.svg?style=svg&circle-token=f86712ce5167665fe0d4a23d4af4fe7e9a20f7de)](https://circleci.com/gh/GSA/grace-inventory-tests)

-Lambda function to inventory AWS services and write the results to an S3 bucket as an Excel spreadsheet.
-Can inventory all accounts in an AWS organization, specified organizational units, a specified list of AWS accounts or simply services in the account the Lambda function is installed in.
+Lambda function to create an inventory report of AWS services as an Excel spreadsheet in an S3 bucket.
+Includes Terraform code to deploy the Lambda function and create S3 bucket and necessary IAM roles/permissions.
+The Lambda function can inventory all accounts in an AWS organization, specified organizational units, a specified list of AWS accounts or simply services in the account the Lambda function is installed in.

 ## Table of Contents